Black-Throated monitor Varanus albigularis microstictus

 Tanzania

-Monitors are periodically harvested from the wild for various reasons, which can include for the leather and pet trade, and also as food by native human populations.
+Monitors are periodically killed from the wild for various reasons, which can include for the leather and pet trade, and also as food by native human populations.
 An additional threat is non-timber crops and agroforestry.

 IUCN red list

 In captivity, Black Throated Monitors eat whole prey, such as mice, rats, snakes, lizards, freshwater mollusks, small birds, large roaches, crustaceans, fish, and eggs.
 They will commonly accept cat and dog food, which is not acceptable as a staple diet due to an improper nutrient profile and high caloric content.
-In the wild, they will eat anything they can catch.
+In the wild, they will eat anything that they can catch.

 Presently, all of the 58 or more species of monitors are classified by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) as at least Appendix II, which indicates that they are considered potentially threatened and could become vulnerable if trade in these lizards is not regulated.
 Some monitor species have been or still are classified as Appendix I (endangered).